OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 ```
 ## Key parts of this sample

-Navigate to *Excel.OfflineStorageAddin/src/taskpane/taskpane.js* to find the implementation of local storage described below.
+Navigate to *Excel.OfflineStorageAddin/src/taskpane/taskpane.js* to find the implementation of `localStorage` described below.

-### Implementing local storage to offline data
+### Implementing `localStorage` to offline data
-The *Excel.OfflineStorageAddin/src/taskpane/taskpane.js* file contains the `loadTable()` function, that uses local storage to display a table of basketball player stats when a user loses connection.
+The *Excel.OfflineStorageAddin/src/taskpane/taskpane.js* file contains the `loadTable()` function, that uses `localStorage` to display a table of basketball player stats when a user loses connection.

-In the sample code, the `loadTable()` function first checks if the basketball player data was previously cached into local storage, as shown in the code below.
-If it exists, the data is parsed from JSON into a readable text format before being passed to `createTable()`, a function which creates a table from the given data.
+In the sample code, the `loadTable()` function first checks if the basketball player data was previously stored in `localStorage`, as shown in the code below.
+If it exists, the data is parsed from a JSON object back into readable text format before being passed to `createTable()`, a function which creates a table from the given data.

 ```js
 if (localStorage.DraftPlayerData) {